SoftServeSAG/spot4aws/README.md

 which includes the test types as: slippage and motor saturation tests, planning tests, behaviour tests, localization tests.

 For example, the .json file to configure coverage test given below.The coverage test shows the efficiency of the robot's ability to cover the floor of the environment.
-Here, the test-related parameter is **ROBOT_COVERAGE_TEST_COVERAGE_GOAL** which determines the to coverage goal.
+Here, the test-related parameter is **ROBOT_COVERAGE_TEST_COVERAGE_GOAL** which determines the coverage goal.
 You can set the different goal values in different scenarios.

 ```json
 {